Day of Surgery

 The day of your surgery may be a flurry of activity and things to do.
 At Pella Regional Health Center, we work with you and your family to ensure you have the best experience and outcome possible.

 For your safety, you’re required to have a family member or responsible adult bring you to the hospital and take you home after your procedure.
 Wheelchairs are available for your use before and after surgery to help you get to and from the car.

 Come through the main entrance (after 7 a.m.) or emergency entrance (before 7 a.m.).
 Stop at the information desk in the front lobby to check in.
 You may need to show your photo ID.

 If your doctor ordered lab tests before your procedure, you’ll be directed to the lab first.
 But if not, you’ll register and go to the surgery waiting room with your family or loved ones.

 Surgery Waiting Area

-Throughout your Pella surgery experience, you benefit from the expertise of our certified registered nurse anesthetists (CRNAs).
-These specialists hold national certification, which recognizes the additional education and training they received in the administration of anesthesia.
+Throughout your surgery experience with us, you’ll benefit from the expertise of our certified registered nurse anesthetists (CRNAs).
+These specialists hold national certifications that recognize the additional education and training needed to administer anesthesia.

 Your doctor and care team provide you with instructions on how to prepare for surgery and what to expect after surgery.